 P: 1300 137 322

-The Institute holds the personal information it collects on electronic databases and in hard copy records.
-The Institute takes reasonable steps to protect the security of personal information against the loss, misuse, interference and/or unauthorised access, disclosure or alteration of information under our control.
+Chartered Accountants Australia and New Zealand holds the personal information it collects on electronic databases and in hard copy records.
+We take reasonable steps to protect the security of personal information against the loss, misuse, interference and/or unauthorised access, disclosure or alteration of information under our control.
 These security measures include:

 - Firewalls - to prevent the hacking of our database;